ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

 For the self-attention ArGEnT model, the input consists of the spatial coordinates together with their corresponding SDF values, as illustrated in Fig. \ref{Fig_airfoil_setup}(c).
 In contrast, the cross-attention and hybrid-attention ArGEnT models adopt a decoupled sampling strategy for building the attention matrices.
 Specifically, 3000 geometry points are randomly sampled in the vicinity of the airfoil surface, since geometric variations are primarily localized in this region.
 The query points are sampled independently over the entire training domain, as illustrated in Fig. \ref{Fig_airfoil_setup}(b) and (d).

-The prediction errors on the test set are summarized in Table \ref{tab_airfoil_errors}, where we also include the results from \cite{SHUKLA2024107615} for comparison.
-The NURBS-DeepONet and Parameter-DeepONet in \cite{SHUKLA2024107615} are two DeepONet models that use different geometry representation as the input of the branch network: The NURBS-DeepONet employs the 30 sequenced airfoil surface points as the branch net input, while the Parameter-DeepONet uses the two shape parameters (maximum camber and position of maximum camber) as the branch net input.
-From Table \ref{tab_airfoil_errors}, we can see that all ArGEnT models significantly outperform the DeepONet variants, with the cross-attention ArGEnT achieving the best accuracy among all models, and the self-attention ArGEnT also performing better than the DeepONet models by a large margin.
-Figure \ref{Fig_casePrediction} shows the predicted flow fields and the corresponding absolute errors for a test case using the cross-attention ArGEnT model.
-We can see that the model is able to accurately capture the flow features around the airfoil, with low prediction errors throughout the domain.
+The prediction errors on the test set are summarized in Table \ref{tab_airfoil_errors}, which also includes the results reported in \cite{SHUKLA2024107615} for comparison.
+The NURBS-DeepONet and Parameter-DeepONet in \cite{SHUKLA2024107615} are two DeepONet variants that use different geometry representations as inputs to the branch network: the NURBS-DeepONet uses 30 ordered airfoil surface points, whereas the Parameter-DeepONet uses the two shape parameters, namely maximum camber and the location of maximum camber.
+Table \ref{tab_airfoil_errors} shows that all ArGEnT variants significantly outperform these DeepONet baselines, with cross-attention ArGEnT achieving the best accuracy overall.
+Even the self-attention ArGEnT performs substantially better than the DeepONet variants.
+Figure \ref{Fig_casePrediction} presents the predicted flow fields and corresponding absolute errors for a representative test case using the cross-attention ArGEnT model, showing that the model captures the main flow features accurately with low errors across the domain.